google/docsy-example/content/en/guide/1. On-Boarding SDDC/AWS VPC Setup/_index.md

 linkTitle: "AWS VPC Setup"
 weight: 2
 description: >
-  How to on-board your SDDC.
+  How to setup and configure the AWS VPC
 ---

 {{% pageinfo %}}